 The Freedom to Choose

-Chapter 3 has Moses shepherding sheep—a very humble occupation—quite different from life in Pharaoh’s court where he was raised.
-Sometimes God has to allow us to lose some of the trappings and encumbrances of life before we are fully usable to him.
+Just as we learned from the life of Joseph, sometimes God has to allow us to lose some of the trappings and encumbrances of life before we are fully usable to him.
+And it’s not over yet for Moses.

 God was calling Moses to lead His people.
 Good leaders—godly leaders—are often tested.
 You can’t lead where you’re not willing to go.